Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 To help distract me, the Camino provided these lovely Wisteria.
 I continued to be amazed how they grew wild all over Portugal.

-The final long stretch on the N110, is shown below...
+The final long stretch on the N110, is shown below.
+There is no shoulder, but a well-worn pilgrim's path as you can see.

-...as you approach this large double roundabout where the N110 crosses the A13 (IC-3).
+Next, you will approach this large double roundabout where the N110 crosses under the A13 (IC-3).

 Soon after this right turn, above, you cross the railroad tracks on a bridge.
-Look closely after the bridge, as the Way turns right abruptly onto this nice dirt track and follows the tracks.
+Look closely after the bridge, as the Way turns right abruptly onto this nice dirt track and follows the railroad tracks.
 The N110 is just to the East of the tracks.

-We walked through the small town of Casal do Pote...
+We walked through the small town of Carvalhos de Figueiredo, after about 24.7 kilometers total.

 I thought we should be in Tomar by now.
 All I wanted was to find solace from the sun.
 There was no café along this final section.
 I was completely out of water and food.
 Rich pulled out peanut brittle he had left and shared with me.
 It got me up the hill that seemed to go on forever, pictured below.
 OMG, I'm thinking WTF is this and this GD hill??
 (Excuse the expletives.
 Sometimes, I suppose, other words just don't suffice).

-Then at last we reached the "alto" or top when this sign greeted us, at Alto do Piolhinho at 27.9 total kilometers.
+Then at last we reached the "alto" or top when this sign greeted us, at Alto do Piolhinho after 27.9 total kilometers.
 A small town.
 No café.
 We plugged on.
 Be like water, soft and persistent...

 The sight of the chapel immediately lifted my spirits.
 Despite the fact that I was out of water, exhausted and hungry, I longed to stay at this beautiful place for a while.
 Below is a close-up of the gorgeous azulejo mural on the side of the chapel.
 The chapel was closed, so we were unable to have a look inside.

-In a couple more hundred meters after the chapel, following the N110 and the Rio Nabão, you come to this large roundabout and the sign that you are entering Tomar.
+In a couple hundred more meters after the chapel, following the N110 and the Rio Nabão, you come to this large roundabout and the sign that you are entering Tomar.
 Yay!

 We had finally arrived in town around 3:30 in the afternoon on day five of our Camino Portugués.
 We had both made it.